-The Interoperability Centre (KED) of the Ministry of Digital Government is the information system that provides a unified environment for the installation and use of online services.
+The Interoperability Center of the Ministry of Digital Governance (KE.D) is the information system that provides a unified environment for the installation and use of online services.
 Other highlights include:

-- 25 application programming interfaces have been made available by KED to other administrations and society, resulting in 75 users and around 2.7 million calls per month; - Gov.gr is the single digital public administration portal that gathers all 1,054 digital public services; - There are 28 local authorities using the e-authentication service and 152 using the tax registry.
+- Twenty-five application programming interfaces have been made available by KE.D to other administrations and society, resulting in 75 users and around 2.7 million calls per month; - Gov.gr is the single digital public administration portal that gathers all 1,054 digital public - There are 28 local authorities using the e-authentication service and 152 using the tax registry.